 Katrineholm’s AI Journey with Intric

-An AI-assistant for invoice review uncovered billing errors in supplier contracts, enabling Katrineholm to recover 1.3 million SEK and strengthen financial control.
+An invoice review assistant discovered billing errors in supplier contracts, enabling Katrineholm to have invoices credited.

 AI adopted across all departments